microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
-  -b, --botName=botName                  (required) Bot name -f, --force                            If --out flag is provided, overwirtes relevant dialog file -h, --help                             show CLI help -i, --in=in                            Source .qna file or folder
+  -b, --botName=botName                  (required) Bot name -f, --force                            [default: false] If --out flag is provided with the path to an existing file, overwrites that file
+  -h, --help                             qnamaker:build command help -i, --in=in                            Source .qna file or folder

   -o, --out=out                          Output folder name to write out .dialog files.
 If not specified, knowledge base